 2. Green Foods

-Fill your refrigerator with blue-green algae, barley, wheatgrass, kale, spinach, spirulina, alfalfa, chard, arugula, and other organic leafy greens to give your digestive tract a detoxifying boost of chlorophyll.
+Fill your refrigerator with barley, wheatgrass, kale, spinach, blue-green algae, alfalfa, chard, arugula, and other organic leafy greens to give your digestive tract a detoxifying boost of chlorophyll.

 3. Lemons, Oranges, and Limes

 Citrus fruit aids the body by flushing out toxins and jump-starting the digestive tract with enzymatic processes.
 Lemon juice supports the liver and kidneys in their cleansing processes.
 To increase detoxification, start each morning with a warm glass of lemon water.

 Garlic is one of the best detoxing foods out there.
-It stimulates the liver into producing detoxification enzymes that filter toxic residues from the digestive system.
+It stimulates the liver to produce detoxification enzymes that filter toxic residues from the digestive system.
 I recommend adding sliced or cooked garlic to a suitable dish, as it will help any detox diet.

 5. Broccoli Sprouts

 Extremely high in antioxidants, the ability for broccoli sprouts to stimulate detoxification enzymes at the cellular level is unparalleled.
 The sprouts are even better than the fully-grown vegetable.

 6. Green Tea

 Packed with antioxidants, green tea washes toxins from the system via its liquid content.
 It also contains a special type of antioxidant called catechins, which are known to increase liver function.

 7. Mung Beans